zubairabid/zubairabid.github.io/_posts/2021-08-22-homerow_interception_1.md

   So I have on previous occasions used `/etc/udevmon.yaml` to configure interception.
-The documentation specifies both `/etc/interception/udevmon.yaml` and a variety of subfolders such as `/etc/interception/dual-function-keys/<name>.yaml` and others, and there is also a `/etc/interception/udevmon.d/` in which the files can possibly go.
+The documentation specifies both `/etc/interception/udevmon.yaml` and a variety of subfolders such as `/etc/interception/dual-function-keys/<name>.yaml` and others.
+There is also a `/etc/interception/udevmon.d/` in which the files can possibly go.

   However, **nothing but `/etc/interception/udevmon.yaml` worked**,